-One of the prominent concepts in the repertoire of secondary antisemitism, which arose post-World War II and endeavours to transfer guilt for antisemitism onto Jews,87 88 Holocaust denial persists in contemporary discourses despite the rich and irrefutable evidence.89 Alongside outright rejection or negation of the Holocaust as a historical fact, the phenomenon often takes the form of Holocaust distortion, trivialisation or relativisation, aiming to obscure it, downplay its scale, or present it as lesser when compared with other tragedies.
+One of the prominent concepts in the repertoire of secondary antisemitism, which arose post-World War II and endeavours to transfer guilt for antisemitism onto Jews,8687 Holocaust denial persists in contemporary discourses despite the rich and irrefutable evidence.88 Alongside outright rejection or negation of the Holocaust as a historical fact, the phenomenon often takes the form of Holocaust distortion, trivialisation or relativisation, aiming to obscure it, downplay its scale, or present it as lesser when compared with other tragedies.
 Such attitudes emerge not just when discussing history, but also in debates over current international events.
-The discourse surrounding the ongoing Middle East that often occur alongside them:93 conflict, the Russian invasion of Ukraine in early 2022 - not just in the Russian state propaganda 90 but also in social media commentaries abroad91 - or events further afield, routinely uses the Holocaust as a point of reference.
-This is perhaps unsurprising in the European cultural sphere, where the antisemitic crimes of the Nazi regime are not only widely taught 2. about, but also the byword for ultimate cruelty.
-While not all mentions of the Holocaust are problematic, of course, some of them reframe its events in a 3. way that becomes antisemitic, for example when suggesting that the modern-day Jewish community, its individual members, or the State of Israel and its citizens instrumentalise the Holocaust in order to gain sympathy, advantage or profit, or when affirming the Holocaust as just or deserved.
+The discourse surrounding the ongoing Middle East conflict, the Russian invasion of Ukraine in early 2022 - not just in the Russian state propaganda but also in social media commentaries abroad90 - or events further afield, routinely uses the Holocaust as a point of reference.
+This is perhaps unsurprising in the European cultural sphere, where the antisemitic crimes of the Nazi regime are not only widely taught about, but also the byword for ultimate cruelty.
+While not all mentions of the Holocaust are problematic. of course, some of them reframe its events in a way that becomes antisemitic, for example when suggesting that the modern-day Jewish community, its individual members, or the State of Israel and its citizens instrumentalise the Holocaust in order to gain sympathy, advantage or profit, or when affirming the Holocaust as just or deserved.
 On occasion, such reframing becomes either partial or complete erasure.

-With the advent of internet communication, historical or Israel with Jews and equates Israel's current military sociopolitical debates have increasingly been taking place response with the events of the Holocaust.
-However, online: via internet forums or the social media accounts the third example only implies a denial (questioning the of news outlets and influential figures, where web users Holocaust's 'realness') in a succinct response to another can leave comments.
-While public comment sections web user, and on its own would carry no clues to its offer the exciting opportunity to voice opinions and exchange ideas with virtually anyone, they also potentially contribute to spreading falsehoods and prejudice.
+With the advent of internet communication, historical or sociopolitical debates have increasingly been taking place online: via internet forums or the social media accounts of news outlets and influential figures, where web users can leave comments.
+While public comment sections offer the exciting opportunity to voice opinions and exchange ideas with virtually anyone, they also potentially contribute to spreading falsehoods and prejudice.
 On mainstream platforms, comments are automatically or human-moderated, or a combination of the two, weeding out the majority of explicitly toxic speech: obvious racial slurs and insults, graphic threats, and other types of direct verbal violence, including antisemitic expressions.
-However, the current moderation systems seem to be less adept at detecting milder antisemitic expressions and, in particular, implicit antisemitism: coded language and dog whistles (used and understood only by the initiated), creative and often ephemeral language such as wordplays and puns, or contextual antisemitism phrases or sentences which taken out of context would be innocuous, but which posted in reaction to a news article or another user comment in the thread take on antisemitic meaning.92
+However, the current moderation systems seem to be less adept at detecting milder antisemitic expressions and, in particular, implicit antisemitism: coded language and dog whistles (used and understood only by the initiated), creative and often ephemeral language such as wordplays and puns, or contextual antisemitism phrases or sentences which taken out of context would be innocuous, but which posted in reaction to a news article or another user comment in the thread take on antisemitic meaning.91

-The following Instagram user comments are a brief illustration of the spectrum of Holocaust denial discourse, and of the discursive strategies and tropes
+The following Instagram user comments are a brief illustration of the spectrum of Holocaust denial discourse, and of the discursive strategies and tropes that often occur alongside them:92

-- What's outrageous is that everyone is not only ready to recognize the holocaust, but they're actually under legal obligation to do so, with the over exaggerated numbers and almost zero to none evidence or proved information - Israel is doing to Palestinians what they claim Hitler did to them - [A: Holocaust all over agin by the victims of the holocaust B: but this time its real
+- 1. What's outrageous is that everyone is not only ready to recognize the holocaust, but they're actually under legal obligation to do so, with the over exaggerated numbers and almost zero to none evidence or proved information - 2.
+Israel is doing to Palestinians what they claim Hitler did to them - 3.
+[A: Holocaust all over agin by the victims of the holocaust] B: but this time its real